jgato/deploy-ocp4-with-baremetal-upi/README.md

 There we will place the default config.
 You can find an example in this repo but edit it to point check the urls to download the images.

+**Rename the default config file in the way of the mac address of the bootstrap node.** It is not a good idea to place the file as "default", in case of error it would be hard to see if all the hosts are taking the proper file.

+**The name of the file has to be something like 01-MAC-ADDRESS**.
+With the 01 append it to the MAC ADDRESS.
+Take the MAC from the bootstrap host, but take care that it could have more than one interface, so, more than one MAC.

 ```bash
 DEFAULT pxeboot
 TIMEOUT 20